idurar/idurar-erp-crm/README.md

 ## ⚠️ SECURITY WARNING for Developers & Web Agencies & Blockchain Developer

-We’ve been made aware of scammer contacting developers or web agencies, asking them to develop and run malicious or altered versions of IDURAR software.
+We've been made aware of scammer contacting developers or web agencies, asking them to develop and run malicious or altered versions of IDURAR software.

 🚫 NEVER trust emails, messages, or DMs claiming to be from IDURAR unless they come from our official domain: **@idurarapp.com**
 🚫 DO NOT run unknown versions of the app sent via email or third-party GitHub repositories.